 A Hindu caretaker of Vitaal Bhairav (Rainawari) who wanted to sell the temple land to a businessman was also stopped by local Muslims, who later alerted Srinagar based Kashmiri Pandits.
 Both communities later renovated the temple on their own expenses.

 After the Migration, many non-Kashmiri Pujaris came from various parts of India and took over the temples.
 These Pujaris started selling away various properties that the temples owned.
 In one case three Pujaris – Gopal Dass, Ram Dass and Jairam Dass looked over 375 Kanals of temple land which they had rented to non-state-subjects, violating the Article 370.
-In one case, a lease holder, Kuldeep Narayan Jaggi sold the rented land illegally for 2.5 Crore.
+In another case, a lease holder, Kuldeep Narayan Jaggi sold the rented land illegally for 2.5 Crore.
 Even an ancient idol from the temple is missing.
 Some Kashmiri Pandits say assets worth Rs 500 Crore are already sold out.

 (The article is an edited part from a long chapter from Kashmir – Exposing the myth behind the narrative, a book written by Khalid Bashir Ahmed.)